jcharra/penta-go/README.md

 # penta-go

-Implementation of the tiny, but surprisingly complex game Pentago (https://en.wikipedia.org/wiki/Pentago).
+Implementation of the tiny, but surprisingly complex game [Pentago](https://en.wikipedia.org/wiki/Pentago) in Go.

 ## Installation